We may receive compensation when you click on links to products from our partners.

 Give It Time

-As it can take a bit of time to settle into a new job role in a new business, you should certainly give things plenty of time to feel better.
-Even if you feel like the job isn’t going to be exactly what you had in mind, you should still give it time to get into the swing of things.
-Even though it’s not what you planned, you might actually start to enjoy it after a few weeks.
-Plus, if you are working with some great coworkers and for a great company, it might help you to feel better about your job role as a whole.
-Even though the position isn’t all it was meant to be, you might really benefit from fantastic social connections and improved career prospects.
+Also, if you are working with great colleagues and for a great company, it might help you to feel better about your job role as a whole.
+Even if the position is not all it was meant to be, you might really benefit from fantastic social connections and improved career prospects.

 Failure after failure has led me to a foolproof formula for crafting a desirable networking email.
 With the skills you learn from this book, you will become a networking ninja, one who truly understands the psychology of conversing with people who can help you in your career.